|

 The Reality Dysfunction (Night's Dawn Trilogy)

 It is the late 26th century and humanity's thriving culture spans 200 planets.
 The usual squabbles and disagreements continue, but generally everyone gets along and lives well as humanity's outward expansion continues apace.
 On newly colonized Lalonde, though, a strange force emerges from the jungle, lobotomizing people and turning them into super-powered soldiers.
 At the same time, the story of Joshua Calvert emerges.
 He's the young captain of a trading ship, who innocently travels to Lalonde and becomes embroiled in the mysteries there.
 Both threads have plenty of action and exotic scenery.
-Peter Hamilton's descriptive prose, particularly in action sequences, is breathtaking (and scientifically accurate), creating a dramatic backdrop for a story where the stakes keep getting higher, the villains keep growing more evil and the heroes keep survivingbut only just.
+Peter Hamilton's descriptive prose, particularly in action sequences, is breathtaking (and scientifically accurate), creating a dramatic backdrop for a story where the stakes keep getting higher, the villains keep growing more evil and the heroes keep surviving—but only just.
 Space-opera fans will enjoy this deftly written and engaging novel.
-Those who feel they don't like the genre might give this example a try to see just how unhacky, ungrinding, sweet-smelling, and robust it can be.
-Brooks Peck The Neon Handshake
+Those who feel they don't like the genre might give this example a try to see just how unhacky, ungrinding, sweet-smelling, and robust it can be. —Brooks Peck

 The Gospel of the Flying Spaghetti Monster